 You may have seen my recent blogs on black cats with photos of my Norie.
-(Links provided below.)
-This article I wrote for Candid Slice explains why black cats have been maligned and how beautiful and smart they can be.
+This post explains why black cats have been maligned and how beautiful and smart they can be.
 I hope that these words and photos will introduce black cats for the wonderful pets they can be.
 In my experience with Norie, I find her to be intelligent, playful, inventive, curious, energetic, trusting , full of energy and full of love.
 What do you think?

 Unfortunately the USA, has not been kind to our black cat friends.
 When the pilgrims arrived with their religious culture, suspicion of anything unexplained also arrived.
 They blamed black cats, witches and other chosen scapegoats for their fears.
 Anyone who performed mysterious deeds, sometimes including healings, were considered sorcerers or witches.
 Black cats were implicated by association with these unfortunates.
 Their black color and mysterious golden eyes, linked these beautiful creatures, in the “ignorant’s” minds with the devil or witchcraft.